Ultras Malaya: History

-Members
+Ultras Members

 Ultras Malaya members began to increase slowly from year to year until its peak in the AFF Suzuki Cup 2014, in which membership had reached tens of thousands.
 UM07 membership has grown over time with the establishment of subdivisions at state and club level.
 The main ultras and supporters by states including:

 In terms of the Ultras Malaya supporters, Capo was a leader to lead the chanting inside the stadium.
-The well-known Capo of Ultras Malaya is Mohd Ridzuan Ahmad (also known as Lekir Haji Ahmad).
+The well-known former Capo of Ultras Malaya is Mohd Ridzuan Ahmad (also known as Lekir Haji Ahmad).